-Rublev upsets Coric in 1st round of Shanghai Masters
+Federer, Medvedev reach 3rd round in Shanghai; Murray out

+“I managed to get out of there in less than an hour.”

+Medvedev has reached the final of the last five tournaments he’s played, including his first Grand Slam final showing, which came at the U.S. Open.

-SHANGHAI (AP) — Unseeded Andrey Rublev of Russia upset Borna Coric of Croatia 6-4, 7-6 (4) in the first round of the Shanghai Masters on Tuesday.
+Unseeded Andrey Rublev of Russia upset Borna Coric 6-4, 7-6 (4) in the first round.

 The 12th-seeded Coric was runner-up in Shanghai last year, losing to Novak Djokovic in straight sets in the final.